-6. Conclusions
+6 Conclusions

-In this paper we describe a novel surface texturing algorithm with a number of useful applications.
-Our described method for automatically synthesizing a desired texture pattern in a controlled orientation over the surface of an arbitrary object not only has potential applications in computer graphics, where it provides a simple and efficient solution to the classic problem of fitting a planar pattern to a non-developable surface in a way that minimizes both discontinuity and distortion.
+In this paper, we describe a novel surface texturing algorithm with a number of useful applications.
+Our described method for automatically synthesizing a desired texture pattern in a controlled orientation over the surface of an arbitrary object not only has potential applications in computer graphics, where it provides a simple and efficient solution to the classic problem of fitting a planar pattern to a nondevelopable surface in a way that minimizes both discontinuity and distortion.
 More importantly, it also has important potential applications in visualization, where it provides a means for texturing an arbitrary doubly curved surface with an arbitrary anisotropic pattern such that the orientation of the pattern follows a specified directional field over the surface at a per pixel level.
-With this capability it becomes possible to more thoroughly and directly investigate the effects on shape perception of a broader range of texture characteristics including orientation, and to come closer to answering the question of how best to design and apply a texture that can facilitate the accurate and intuitive perception of a surface's 3D shape.
+With this capability, it becomes possible to more thoroughly and directly investigate the effects on shape perception of a broader range of texture characteristics, including orientation, and to come closer to answering the question of how best to design and apply a texture that can facilitate the accurate and intuitive perception of a surface's 3D shape.

-Figure 15: A final demonstration of the effect of texture orientation on shape perception - pen-and-ink style texture synthesized on an unfamiliar surface following the second principal direction (left) vs. a constant 'up' direction (right).
+Fig. 15.
+A final demonstration of the effect of texture orientation on shape perception-pen-and-ink style texture synthesized on an unfamiliar surface following the second principal direction (a) versus a constant "up" direction (b).